-R.E.M Michael Stipe Is Unrecognizable, Resembles A Bearded David Letterman
+R.E.M.’s Michael Stipe Is Unrecognizable, Resembles A Bearded David Letterman

 A post shared by @michaelstipe on

 At this time, there is no talk of getting R.E.M. back together, but Michael Stipe says he is ready to sing.
-Stipe also says that he would like to explote the genre of electric dance music, which is something that the rest of the band didn’t want to do.
+Stipe also says that he would like to explore the genre of electric dance music, which is something that the rest of the band didn’t want to do.

 Miss Redistribution of Wealth !! #womensmarchnyc #WEAREHERE #RESIST